 You are likely experiencing some strong emotions at times.
-Every woman may experience different emotions, and this is normal.
-Many women feel relieved after the procedure, which does not mean that they might not feel sad, disappointed, guilty or alone or have a feeling of loss.
-Some women or couples will go through a period of mourning.
+Every person may experience different emotions, and this is normal.
+Many people feel relieved after the procedure, which does not mean that they might not feel sad, disappointed, guilty or alone or have a feeling of loss.

+Some people will go through a period of mourning.
 Sadness is a healthy emotion, and it will subside with time.